Small Business Lenders

 Is The Business Backer a Direct Funder?

 Yes.
-The Business Backer provides business financing, with capital offered directly by us or through one of our many partners in our True Relationship Network™.
-We’ve offered advice and customized business funding solutions since 2007, working with our clients to find the lowest cost financing options available.
+The Business Backer has offered advice and customized business funding solutions since 2007, working with our clients to find the best financing options available.

 Whether you need funding for a one-time project or ongoing capital requirements, we’ll find the financing options that fit your business’s short-term and long-term goals.